 - Flatten the biscuit dough.
 Until each piece is about 4 inches in diameter.

 - Add the pesto.
 Just a dollop, adding too much will cause the pesto to leak out of the rolls during baking.
-I’d say about ½ - 1 tsp is enough pesto!
+I’d say about ½ - 1 teaspoon is enough pesto!

 - Add the cheese.
 Two mozzarella pearls per roll was the perfect amount.
 It got all perfectly melty and gooey in the oven, but didn’t take up so much room that the roll wouldn’t close.